f0x3s/Olalekan-Jeyifous-HL-Fluvial-Taxonomies-wall-mounts-WAC/README.md

 ## Printing

 I printed the mounts and insert pucks on a Prusa MK4 using PETG.
-Layer height was set to `0.15mm Structural` with 30% infill.
+Layer height was set to `0.15mm STRUCTURAL` with 30% infill.
 A pause command was inserted into the G-Code at layer 126 (18.89mm) so that the shaft collar and insert puck may be placed into the print.